SeanJPeng/Interactive-Lab-Hub/finalProject/README.md

 Our small scale test with one motor and pump actually worked out quite well, so we settled on this approach and built our final wiring design.

-Below is a picture of the acual wireing of our product.
+Below is a picture of the actual wireing of our product.

 ![3d_printing](https://user-images.githubusercontent.com/14202464/145690855-4bbb4827-2e37-4a5c-a734-6a6e81011fc4.jpg)